 Don’t Use Freebie E-mail Addresses for Business

-Not [email protected] (shows you are most likely techno-challenged and have yet to make the jump to use technology seriously) or [email protected] Hotmail, Gmail, Yahoo and MSN addresses, while just fine for personal e-mails, all give a less than stellar impression of how seriously you take your business and your use of technology.
+Not [email protected] (shows you are most likely techno-challenged and have yet to make the jump to use technology seriously) or [email protected] Hotmail, Gmail, Yahoo and MSN addresses, while just fine for personal communications, all give a less than stellar impression of how seriously you take your business and your use of technology.

 Why are you are building those brands and not your own?